 In this HY podcast, I discuss salient means for differentiating poisonings from carbon monoxide, cyanide, and methemoglobin.
 I spend time discussing physiology that should help you navigate these questions with ease on exams.
 I conclude with a life lesson relevant to most medical students/trainees.

-In this short but extremely HY podcast, I discuss essentially all you need to know about SLE for the USMLE Step 1-3 exams.
+In this short but ultra HY podcast, I discuss essentially all you need to know about DM management for the USMLE Step 2 and 3 exams.